ajinabraham/libsast/README.md

 Semantic Grep uses [semgrep](https://github.com/returntocorp/semgrep), a fast and syntax-aware semantic code pattern search for many languages: like grep but for code.

-Currently it supports Python, JavaScript, Go and C
+Currently it supports Python, Java, JavaScript, Go and C.

-Use [Semgrep.live](https://semgrep.live/vAb) to write semantic grep rule patterns.
+Use [semgrep.live](https://semgrep.live/vAb) to write semantic grep rule patterns.

 A sample rule for Python code looks like